 If the student is not satisfied with the outcome, he/she will be advised to lodge an internal appeal within twenty days of being notified in writing of the complaint outcome.
-The student may access the external complaints handling process through Commonwealth Ombudsman only after SCIC complaints and appeals processes have been exhausted.
+The student may access the external investigation process through the Commonwealth Ombudsman only after SCIC complaints and appeals processes have been exhausted.